ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==20 - 20:38== Chai and I were watching Adventure Time but I spilled food on the bed sheet so we had to change it for all of our inconvenience and I felt so terrible.
 She got snappy by the end of the day, too.
 It's our monthsary today but I felt like crying.
 I love her but it hurts sometimes.

 ==23 - 21:40== I slept late because I did a lot on my to-do list while everyone was asleep.
 I woke up at noon and ate lunch.
 Then Chai and I went back home to San Joaquin amidst the rain.
 And of course, Chai's mom still had something to say, which dampened the mood even further.
 We both went home quietly, me and her deep in thought.

+==24 - 23:13== Chai and I went to get Cheesecake groomed in the afternoon.
+We ate pizzas and shared a butterscotch latté cup.
+It was raining pretty hard.
+Then we had a talk about philosophy.
+Then had a discussion about anime with Chelsea and Idoy.
+We watched a fucked up Taiwanese zombie film.
+Then watched top 5 ghost videos on Youtube.